Lastcraft484/Electron-Desktop-Email-Client/README.md

 ## To Use

-For the time being until I package the applicatio when I'm Done you will need to download and do the following:
+For the time being until I package the application when I'm Done you will need to download and do the following:

 ```bash
 # Clone this repository